freedomsponsors/www.freedomsponsors.org/README.md

 ```

 Also, there is a fully-functional test-environment at http://ambtest.freedomsponsors.org.
 Feel free to use it as you like.
-We provide no guarantee about the data on the database though.
+We provide no guarantee about the data on it though!